Call us at 725-239-9966!

 For interior framing or applications protected from the elements, Douglas fir is an excellent choice to save money over cedar or redwood.
 Choose higher-quality boards for trim and siding applications.
 Avoid untreated fir in direct ground contact.

-When it comes to choosing wood materials for your storage shed, consider these important factors:
+When it comes to choosing wood materials for wood storage sheds, consider these important factors:

 Do your homework when researching the best wood species and grades to utilize for each component - framing, roofing, doors, and trim.
 Combining the right materials will help your shed stand the test of time with proper care.
 Don't cut corners on wood selection for shed floor framing.